 Will PureVPN Log My Data?

 “…did not find any evidence of system configurations and/or system/service log files that independently, or collectively, could lead to identifying a specific person and/or the person’s activity when using the PureVPN service.”

+Later, they were also audited by the Big 4, confirming this no data-log status.
 So to summarize, you can feel safe that PureVPN will never log your web traffic.
-PureVPN is one of only a few VPNs to have been audited by a third party.
-With other VPNs, you have to trust them when they say they aren’t logging your data.
+PureVPN is one of only a few VPNs to have been audited by multiple third parties.
+With other VPNs, you have to trust them when they say they aren’t logging your web activity data.